- Environmental Crimes Task Force

 The District Court Unit prosecutes pretrial and trial matters brought by various state law enforcement agencies throughout Rhode Island, primarily the Rhode Island State Police.
-In addition, Unit prosecutors handle all criminal cases referred by the state Contractors Registration and Licensing Board and from the Department of Labor and Training.
+In addition, Unit prosecutors handle all criminal cases referred by the state Contractors Registration and Licensing Board (CRLB) and from the Department of Labor and Training (RI-DLT).

 The District Courts traditionally are the busiest courts in the judicial system.
-In 2012, the Providence County District Court Unit chief and four attorneys handled 1,833 cases.
+In 2013, the Providence County District Court Unit handled 1,872 cases.

 The Unit represented various state and local law enforcement agencies in 336